Kennel Cough (Canine Cough)

-While these symptoms may not sound like much to be concerned about – after all, don’t we all have these symptoms when we’re suffering from a harmless little cold? – the symptoms of kennel cough are taking a major toll on your pet’s body and his mental state.
+While these Kennel Cough symptoms may not sound like much to be concerned about – after all, don’t we all have these symptoms when we’re suffering from a harmless little cold? – they are taking a major toll on your dog’s body and his mental state.

 How long does Kennel Cough last?